QED-92/cyber-security/modules/incident-handling/incident-handling.md

 # Incident Handling

 Incident handling is a clearly defined set of procedures for responding to security incidents.
-This document covers the basics of incident handling, and is by no means an exhaustive guide.
+This document summarizes the basics of incident handling, and is by no means an exhaustive guide.

 # Table of Contents